mar-l01/modbus-data-logger/README.md

 # modbus-data-logger
-Application software which can be used to monitor data during a Modbus TCP communication.
+An application software which can be used to monitor data during a Modbus TCP communication.
 This software is located between both communication partners (master and slave) and provides a gateway to forward messages from master to slave and vice versa.
 This way, the transferred data can be accessed and logged.

 ![Continuous Integration](https://github.com/Markus2101/modbus-data-logger/workflows/Continuous%20Integration/badge.svg?branch=master)